Seagate/halon/hld/replication/replication-hld.md

       * All of the failures that are allowed in the absence of persistence;
       * Up to $N$ nodes in the group being in a crashed state;
-      * Up to $(N-1) \div 2$ nodes in the group being in a corrupted state.
-The shared state of a group can still be recovered when up to $N-1$ nodes are corrupted, but in that case stability is not guaranteed, unless quorum is always taken to be the entire group (see “Quorum” below).
+      * Up to $\lfloor (N-1) \div 2\rfloor$ nodes in the group being in a corrupted state.
+The shared state of a group can still be recovered when up to $N-1$ nodes are corrupted, but in that case stability is not guaranteed, unless quorum is always taken to be the entire group (see “Quorum” above).

 Replication factor
 :   the average number of copies over time of a given datum being stored